Introduction to Data AnalysisPSY002

 In this subject students will be introduced to statistical concepts including descriptive statistics, probability and variables.
 Students will be required to understand and communicate and critique hypothesis testing using a range of statistical techniques.

-Assessment method:Short online submissions indicating students understand statistical methods, and an end of semester take-home exam.
+Assessment method:Short online submissions indicating students understand statistical methods, and invigilated exams in the exam period.

 Thinking PsychologicallyPSY003